timsort/cpp-TimSort/README.md

 with the difference that it can't fallback to a O(n log² n) algorithm when there isn't enough extra heap memory available.

-`gfx::timsort` also has a few additional features and guarantees compared to `std::stable_sort`:
-* It can take a [projection function](https://ezoeryou.github.io/blog/article/2019-01-22-ranges-projection.html) after the comparison function.
-* It can also be passed a range instead of a pair of iterators, in which case it will sort the whole range.
-* This implementation of timsort notably avoids using the postfix `++` or `--` operators: only their prefix equivalents are used, which means that timsort will work even if the postfix operators are not present or return an incompatible type such as `void`.

 Merging sorted ranges efficiently is an important part of the TimSort algorithm.
 This library exposes `gfx::timmerge` in the public API, a drop-in replacement for [`std::inplace_merge`][std-inplace-merge] with the difference that it can't fallback to a O(n log n) algorithm when there isn't enough extra heap memory available.
 According to the benchmarks, `gfx::timmerge` is slower than `std::inplace_merge` on heavily/randomly overlapping subranges of simple elements, but it is faster for complex elements such as `std::string` and on sparsely overlapping subranges.

-Just like `gfx::timsort`, `gfx::timmerge` can take a projection function and avoids using the postfix `++` and `--` operators.

 The list of available signatures is as follows (in namespace `gfx`):